STAGES OF CHANGE

 Most residential treatment centers use some type of level system to determine a student’s progress through their program and to manage student behavior.
 Uinta Academy does not use an artificial level system because it sends the message to students that getting healthy stops once they reach the upper level and leave the program.
 With level systems, students believe that making progress and getting healthy are just a matter of completing assigned tasks, checking off boxes, or “jumping through hoops” to get to the next level.
-This focus on external tasks may impede a girl’s ability to focus on the internal processes necessary for making lasting change.
-Furthermore, focusing on levels makes it difficult for a girl to generalize the treatment experience to other challenges that she will face throughout her life.
+This focus on external tasks may impede a student's ability to focus on the internal processes necessary for making lasting change.
+Furthermore, focusing on levels makes it difficult for a girl to generalize the treatment experience to other challenges that they will face throughout their life.

 Uinta Academy believes that long term change cannot be externally imposed.
-We use the Stages of Change Model to assess a girl’s progress in treatment.
+We use the Stages of Change Model to assess an individual's progress in treatment.
 The Stages of Change Model was introduced over 20 years ago by two well-known researchers, Carlo C. DiClemente and James O. Prochaska, and is based on their observations of how people went about modifying problem behaviors.
 The idea behind SCM is that behavior change does not happen in one step.
 Rather, people tend to progress through different stages on their way to successful change.
 Each person decides when a stage is completed and when it is time to move on to the next stage.
-Also, each person progresses through the stages at his/her own rate.
+Also, each person progresses through the stages at their own rate.

 At Uinta, identifying where an individual is at in the change process allows the therapist to tailor interventions to match the individual's readiness to change.
 Just as important is their understanding of where they are in the stages of change.
 Insight into cognitive distortions and unhealthy behaviors that are getting in the way of progress will help them take ownership of the change process.
 The Stages of Change are: